LilithTundrus/e621-API-Docs/docs/Flag-History.md

 List a set of changes to the flags on a given post by `post_id`, `user_id` or `username`

+This is typically used with `post_id` to see if a post has been flagged for any reason now or in the past

 Base URL is `https://e621.net/post_flag_history/index.json`

 #### Parameters